healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Note: be careful when using "Shell Commands" integration, and only enable it when you fully trust the users of your Healthchecks instance.
-The commands will be executed by the `manage.py sendalerts` process, and will run with its system permissions.
+The commands will be executed by the `manage.py sendalerts` process and will run with its system permissions.

 ## `SIGNAL_CLI_SOCKET` {: #SIGNAL_CLI_SOCKET }